Graduate Fellowship Overview

 The Arizona NASA Space Grant Consortium (AZSGC) is part of The National Space Grant College and Fellowship Program, which was established by Congress in 1989.
 Space Grant contributes to the nation's science enterprise by implementing research, education, and public service projects through a national network of university-based Space Grant consortia.
 Space Grant consortia have been established in all 50 states, the District of Columbia, and the Commonwealth of Puerto Rico.
-Nationally, the Space Grant network has 850 affiliate members from academia, industry, government agencies, the military and nonprofit institutions.
-Thirty-two of these are members and partners of Arizona's Space Grant Consortium.
+Nationally, the Space Grant network has 1,250 affiliate members from academia, industry, government agencies, the military and nonprofit institutions.
+Twenty-six of these are members and partners of Arizona's Space Grant Consortium

 Application Tracks